geoffcline/gdcblog/content/posts/parking.md

     - waiting lists! 😭

 ## Occasional Parking
 I think occasional parking is the way to go, despite it having more administrative overhead.
-It's decidely more flexible, and you can take advantage of availability in usually packed garages.
+It's decidedly more flexible, and you can take advantage of availability in usually packed garages.

 There are roughly two aspects of this model:
 1. Finding a garage